nkvenom/cloudev-audionotes-final/README.md

 }
 ```

-* `CreateNote` - should create a new Note for the current user.
+* `CreateNote` - creates a new Note for the current user.
 A shape of data send by a client application to this function can be found in the `CreateNoteRequest.ts` file

 It receives a new Note item to be created in JSON format that looks like this: